 How do I calculate the Notional Values for a CFD?

 When you place a CFD Trade with FXCM, you are using leverage* to control more money than you actually have to put down for the trade (margin).
-For example, if you place a trade on GER30 (DAX) today – let’s say, for one contract – you only need about 10 euros in margin.
+For example, if you place a trade on GER30 (DAX) today – let’s say, for one contract – you only need about 14 euros in margin.
 However, the GER30 (DAX) is currently trading at 12,605 .
 Then, how much money are you actually controlling?
 That is when the question of Notional Value comes into play.

 Notional Value is the total value of a leveraged asset.
 Since CFDs are leveraged, when a trader opens a CFD position, FXCM sets aside a portion of the trader’s account equity as a margin deposit.
 However, margin is only a portion of the amount that is actually controlled.
 The total amount controlled by the trader is the Notional Value:

 Notional Value = (Current Price of Asset * Multiplier) * (Contract Size)

 Since FXCM micronizes its CFD contracts, it is necessary to use a multiplier in the Notional Value equation.
 Why is this?
 This is because FXCM’s contracts, are a fraction of a full futures contract and have either different prices per point or different prices per pip than the futures contract.

-Notional Value is calculated in the currency of a trader’s account.
-If a trader’s account currency is different from the CFD denomination, the trader must convert the CFD into their account currency using the current FX rates (see example 3 below).
+Notional Value is calculated in the counter currency of the instrument, to convert to account denomination traders must multiply/divide using the current FX rates (see example 3 below).

 A trader is long 5 contracts of SPX500.
 His account is denominated in USD.
 The BID for SPX500 is 2,270.93.
 The multiplier for SPX500 is 1.
 The SPX500 is denominated in USD.